Phil Young (politician)

-Phil Young is an American Democratic Party politician currently serving as a member of the Connecticut House of Representatives from the 120th district, which includes part of Stratford, since 2018.
+Phil Young is an American Democratic Party politician who served as a member of the Connecticut House of Representatives from the 120th district, which includes part of Stratford, from 2018 to 2022.
 Young was first elected in 2018 during a special election against Republican Bill Cabral.
 In that year's general election, Young defeated Republican Jim Feehan by just 13 votes.
 Young defeated Feehan again in 2020 by a 2.6 point margin.
-In February 2022, Young announced that he will seek re-election in the upcoming November 2022 election.
-Young currently serves as a member of the house's Judiciary Committee, Public Health Committee, and the Environment Committee.
+In February 2022, Young announced that he will seek re-election in the 2022 Connecticut House of Representatives election but was unseated by Republican Laura Dancho.
+Young served as a member of the house's Judiciary Committee, Public Health Committee, and the Environment Committee.